mbcrump/mbcrump-blog/_posts/2018-10-08-azure-tips-and-tricks163.md

 ---
 layout: post
-title: "Azure Tips and Tricks Part 163 - Provide Static Values to ARM Template"
+title: "Azure Tips and Tricks Part 163 - Provide Static App Settings Values to an ARM Template"
 excerpt: "Learn how to use provide static values to ARM templates"
 tags: [azure, arm, templates, appsettings]
 share: true